hpk42/muacrypt/doc/cmdline.rst

     $ muacrypt
     Usage: muacrypt [OPTIONS] COMMAND [ARGS]...

       access and manage Autocrypt keys, options, headers.

     Options:
       --basedir PATH  directory where muacrypt state is statesd --version       Show the version and exit.
       -h, --help      Show this message and exit.

     Commands:
-      init               init muacrypt state.
       status             print account info and status.
-      add-account        add an account to this account. mod-account        modify properties of an existing account. del-account        delete an account, its keys and all state. process-incoming   parse Autocrypt headers from stdin mail.
+      add-account        add a named account.
+      mod-account        modify properties of an existing account. del-account        delete an account, its keys and all state. process-incoming   parse Autocrypt headers from stdin mail.